-SEMA Federal Legislative Priorities: 2013
+SEMA Federal Legislative Priorities: 2014

-OHVs and Land Use Legislation: Threats to OHV access typically take form in legislation passed by Congress or regulations issued by the U.S. Forest Service (USFS), BLM or other federal and state agencies.
-The actions threaten recreational access, designate lands as “wilderness” (roadless) or unnecessarily close lands to protect endangered species.
+OHVs and Land Use Legislation: Threats to off-highway vehicle (OHV) access typically take form in legislation passed by Congress or regulations issued by the U.S. Forest Service (USFS), Bureau of Land Management (BLM) or other federal and state agencies.
+The actions threaten recreational access, designate lands as “wilderness” (roadless) or “National Monuments,” or unnecessarily close lands to protect endangered species.
 Public land access issues are of keen interest to off-roaders and the SEMA-member companies that market products to those groups.
 SEMA continues to support land-use decisions that are reasonable and enjoy local community support.
 SEMA will continue to monitor and keep SAN members informed of restrictive legislative proposals.

 Congressional Automotive Performance and Motorsports Caucus: The Caucus was formed in 1996 in honor of the 100th year of the car and to recognize the contributions the automotive performance and motorsports industry has made to the U.S. economy.
-This informal and bi-partisan Congressional Caucus, which now has over 70 members, pays tribute to America’s ever growing love affair with the car, motorsports and the specialty auto parts industry.
-Consumer sales of motor vehicle performance, appearance, comfort, convenience, and technology products total $30 billion in annually, while providing jobs for more than a million Americans.
-In its 15-year history, the Caucus is serving to raise the industry’s profile on Capitol Hill and in the eyes of the public.
+This informal and bi-partisan Congressional Caucus, which now has over 75 members, pays tribute to America’s ever growing love affair with the car, motorsports and the specialty auto parts industry.
+Consumer sales of motor vehicle performance, appearance, comfort, convenience, and technology products total $31 billion in annually, while providing jobs for more than a million Americans.
+In its 17-year history, the Caucus is serving to raise the industry’s profile on Capitol Hill and in the eyes of the public.
 The Caucus does not seek to reach a consensus on legislative issues.
 For more information on joining the "Motorsports Caucus" or if you have any questions, please contact Dan Sadowski, Director of Congressional Affairs, at email@example.com or 202.783.6007 x.
 19.